-- c.
-Verification - Wage stubs. - Earnings Verification Form 2074 documenting actual hours worked and signed by the employer or their representative. - Written documentation from the employer of actual hours worked.
-Must include date, participant's name, actual hours worked for a specified period, wages and employer's signature, address and phone number. - Automated employee data warehouse services, such as The Work Number® an automated employee data warehouse service, when available to the Division.
+- Wage stubs. - Earnings Verification Form 2074 documenting actual hours worked and signed by the employer or their representative. - Written documentation from the employer of actual hours worked.
+Must include date, participant's name, actual hours worked for a specified period, wages and employer's signature, address and phone number. - Automated employee data warehouse services, such as The Work Number®, when available to the Division.
 Employers provide their payroll data to the vendor and refer all inquiries for payroll verification. - Documented phone call a documented phone call will be accepted as verification if it is not possible to obtain a pay stub, the pay stub does not indicate the hours of work or if the information provided by the employer is incomplete.
-At a minimum, staff must document the date of the call, the name of the employer, the name and title and phone number of the contact person, the actual hours worked and for what period of time. - d.
-Supervision N/A
+At a minimum, staff must document the date of the call, the name of the employer, the name and title and phone number of the contact person, the actual hours worked and for what period of time.

+d.
+Supervision - N/A